-You can use this as a basic recipe template if you’d like.
+You can use my Broccoli and Spinach Quinoa Salad as a basic recipe template if you’d like.
 Choose other favorite vegetables like baby kale, roasted carrots, summer squash, or eggplant.
-Toss some herbs in the dressing if you have more time.
+Toss some herbs like basil or parsley in the dressing if you have more time.

 I love including nutritional powerhouses in my meals throughout the day.
 Quinoa is technically a seed, related to the swiss chard, spinach, and beet family.
-With a protein content of 12 to 18 percent, it has more protein compared with rice, millet, or wheat, one cup providing 9 grams.
+With a protein content of 12 to 18 percent, it has more protein compared to rice, millet, or wheat.
+One cup of quinoa contains 8 grams of protein.
 It’s easy to digest being gluten free and is manganese rich which is important for energy production and hormone balance.

 Remember, broccoli contains diindolylmethane (DIM for short) which is a powerful functional nutrient found in broccoli, cauliflower, kale, cabbage, and other cruciferous vegetables that has a direct effect on hormonal balance.
 DIM has estrogen balancing and anti-cancer properties.